 Overtreatment with excessive doses of thyroxine may be associated with significant morbidity in the elderly.
-Palpitations, anxiety, tremulousness, irritability, insomnia, heat intolerance, hyperdefecation, and weight loss may be precipitated or exacerbated by iatrogenic thyrotoxicosis.
-In elderly patients, exposure to excessive amounts of thyroid hormone may be associated with increased risks of atrial fibrillation, other tachyarrhythmias, and progressive loss of bone mineral density.[105]
-A prospective study of the incidence of atrial arrhythmias in patients aged 60 and older determined that over the course of a 10-year period, the relative risk of development of new-onset atrial fibrillation in subjects with initial TSH levels < 0.1 mIU/L was 3.1 when compared to subjects with normal TSH levels.[106]
+Palpitations, anxiety, tremulousness, irritability. insomnia, heat intolerance, hyperdefecation, and weight loss may be precipitated or exacerbated by thyrotoxicosis. iatrogenic In elderly patients. exposure to excessive amounts of thyroid hormone may be associated with increased risks of atrial fibrillation, other tachyarrhythmias, and progressive declines in bone mineral density (107).
+A prospective study of the incidence of atrial arrhythmias in patients aged 60 and older determined that over the course of a 10-year period, the relative risk of development of new-onset atrial fibrillation in subjects with initial TSH levels < 0.1 mIU/L was 3.1 when compared to subjects with normal TSH levels (108).
 Further analysis revealed that suppressed TSH levels identified in 77% of these subjects were attributable to iatrogenic thyrotoxicosis resulting from overtreatment.
-A study that tracked bone mineral density changes in women treated with thyroxine documented greater mean rates of bone mineral loss in the lumbar spine of women with suppressed TSH levels.[107]
-A recent cohort study that tracked TSH and free T4 and T3 levels in healthy aging adults in tandem with inventories of medication use reported that half of the cases of prevalent and incident thyrotoxicosis identified could be attributed to over-treatment with levothyroxine.[108]
+A study that tracked bone mineral density changes in women treated with thyroxine documented greater mean rates of decline in the lumbar spines of those with suppressed TSH levels (109).
+A recent cohort study that tracked TSH and free T4 and T3 levels in healthy aging adults in tandem with inventories of medication use reported that half of the cases of prevalent and incident thyrotoxicosis identified could be attributed to overtreatment with levothyroxine (110).